ryhennessy/criblworker/README.md

 ## Module Variables
-Below is the full list of variables/descriptions that can be used for this module.
+Below is the full list of variables and descriptions that can be used for this module.

 | Variable | Type | Default Value | Description |
 |--------- | ---- | ------------- | ------------|